 Let us have a detailed look at what T8 LED bulbs offer

-Efficiency: LEDs offer energy efficiency like no other technology has ever.
+Efficiency: LEDs offer energy efficiency, as no other technology has ever.
 They convert up to 95% of electrical input into bright light.
 Thus LEDs lose only 5-10% of input energy in the form of heat.
-Thus, they allow massive savings of up to 75% on utility bills.
-The efficiency also means that a lower watt LED light can replace a much higher watt fluorescent light.
+Therefore, they allow massive savings of up to 75% on utility bills.
+The efficiency also means that a lower watt LED Light can replace a much higher watt fluorescent light.

 For instance, an 18W LED fixture produces an equal amount of light as a 50W fluorescent.
-The use of LEDs also results in a decrease in one’s reliability on the utility grid. resulting in less emission of greenhouse gases, making LEDs eco-friendly as well.
+The use of LEDs also results in a decrease in one's reliability on the utility grid.
+They also result in less emission of greenhouse gases, making LEDs eco-friendly as well.

-High CRI: The color rendering index is a measure of how accurate the colors are, in comparison with daylight.
-A low CRI light would render inaccurate colors that appear far from what they would actually look like under broad sunlight.
+High CRI: The color rendering index is a measure of how accurate the colors are in comparison with daylight.
+A low CRI light would render inaccurate colors that appear far from what they would look like under broad sunlight.

-Long-lasting: LED lights have no moving parts, they do not radiate excessive heat, and do not have any fragile components.
+Long-lasting: LED lights have no moving parts; they do not radiate excessive heat and do not have any fragile components.
 Thus, they provide a longer lifespan.
-These lights go through an exhaustive testing period of 50,000 hours, so they offer a lifespan of the same duration.
+These lights go through a rigorous testing period of 50,000 hours, so they offer a lifespan of the same duration.

-Meaning that an LED lighting fixture is not a sprint runner, but a marathon runner, with the speed of a sprint runner.
-Having the capacity to function 24 hours for 5.7 years (approx), LED fixtures can function up to 11.4 years, if used 12 hours a day.
+Meaning that an LED lighting fixture is not a sprint runner but a marathon runner with a sprint runner's speed.
+Having the capacity to function 24 hours for 5.7 years (approx), LED fixtures can operate up to 11.4 years if used 12 hours a day.

-CCT: CCT or ‘correlated color temperature’ determines the hue of the white light that comes from LEDs.
-The CCT is measured in Kelvin.
+CCT: CCT or 'correlated color temperature' determines the hue of the white light from LEDs.
+The CCT measures in Kelvin.

 - If the color temperature is less than 2000 Kelvin, it determines a dim glow of light, similar to candlelight.
-This CCT is used where ambient light is preferred.
+This CCT is ideal for places where ambient light is preferred.

-- 2000-3000 Kelvin is the range in which a soft white light appears often yellowish in color.
+- 2000-3000 Kelvin is the range in which a soft white light often appears yellowish.
 This CCT is often used for lighting the living room, dining room, bedrooms, etc.